cppumn/website/README.md

     ```bash
     npm install
     ```
-After this, you should be done!
+After this, you should be done with all the installation!
 The `README.md` in the `cpp-website` directory will give you more information on running and deploying the site.